How to Optimize Your Apartment Blog to Rank Higher in Google Search Results

 The meta description is what shows up underneath the title tag.
 The optimal length for your meta description is right under 160 characters.
 You should strive to include both of your main keywords here, but oftentimes they can be very similar.
 If that is the case, include one.

 Here is a great example of an optimized meta description for a multifamily blog:

 The alt tag is the text that you attach to any image you include in your blog — especially your main blog image.
 This is important because Google cannot comprehend or read images, it only analyzes text.
 By attaching text to your image, you are telling Google what your image relates to and improving your property management SEO.

 Apartment Marketing at Its Best

 You know that you have achieved an optimized blog when you are easily driving an increased amount of web traffic to it — just like we did with this blog.

 While, the “Traveler’s Guide” was a great example of an optimized blog, so is the one you just read.

-By using a good ratio of content to keywords, creating a hierarchy of targeted headlines, and providing Google with all the information it needs to know about your blog, you can increase website traffic — and ultimately turn more leads into leases.
+By using a good ratio of content to keywords for your property management SEO, creating a hierarchy of targeted headlines, and providing Google with all the information it needs to know about your blog, you can increase website traffic — and ultimately turn more leads into leases.